 Board of Trustees

-The Board of Trustees is the governing body for Colorado Seminary, known publicly as the University of Denver.
-The Board delegates to the Chancellor, other leadership and the faculty broad responsibility for management of the University and for day-to-day operations.
-Its primary roles include selection and oversight of the Chancellor, management of the endowment and investments of the University, oversight of financial and other controls, legal and other compliance, and approval of strategic plans and annual budgets.
+The Board of Trustees is the governing body for the University of Denver.
+The Board delegates to the chancellor, other leadership and the faculty broad responsibility for management of the University and for day-to-day operations.
+Its primary roles include selection and oversight of the chancellor, management of the endowment and investments of the University, oversight of financial and other controls, legal and other compliance, and approval of strategic plans and annual budgets.
 The Board operates in significant measure through its committees.

-The Board of Trustees is the governing body for Colorado Seminary, known publicly as the University of Denver.
-The Trustees provide guidance and oversight in the following areas: advancement, athletic affairs, audit, buildings and grounds, campus life and student success, faculty and educational affairs, finance and budget, investment, nominating and governance.
+The Board of Trustees is the governing body for the University of Denver.
+The trustees provide guidance and oversight in the following areas: advancement, athletic affairs, audit, buildings and grounds, campus life and student success, faculty and educational affairs, finance and budget, investment, nominating and governance.

 Eligibility & qualifications